 (f) The mandatory subjects as to which the commonwealth and an employee organization certified by the division as the bargaining representative of family child care providers shall bargain shall include training for family child care providers, monitoring and evaluation criteria, improvement of recruitment and retention of qualified providers, the quality of early education provided, and payment procedures.
 Nothing in this legislation shall inhibit the parties from discussing other permissive subjects of bargaining, including without limitation the rate structure for family child care providers.

-(g) In addition to the mandatory subjects set forth above in clause (), the commonwealth and an employee organization certified by the division as the bargaining representative of family child care providers shall bargain about the rate structure for voucher and contracted payments for family child care services on behalf of low-income and other at risk children.
+(g) In addition to the mandatory subjects set forth above in clause (f), the commonwealth and an employee organization certified by the division as the bargaining representative of family child care providers shall bargain about the rate structure for voucher and contracted payments for family child care services on behalf of low-income and other at risk children.

 (h) Nothing in this section shall modify any right of a parent or legal guardian to choose, terminate the services of, or otherwise supervise a family child care provider.